int-brain-lab/IBL-pipeline/README.md

 	docker-compose up -d
 	docker exec -it ibl-pipeline_datajoint_1 /bin/bash
 	```
-!ToDo: clarify if step 6 is necessary when not importing ONE()

-7. To save figures into AlyxPlots on the Google Drive, you can mount this path to somewhere inside the docker.
-The save the figs into the docker folder.
-The saved results will be automatically present in the outside folder you mounted.
+7. To save figures in a folder outside your `IBL-pipeline` docker folder (which is good practice so you don't clutter up the Github repo), you can tell Docker to create an alias older which points to your preferred place for storing figures.

 	a. `docker-compose down`

-	b. open `docker-compose.yml`
+	b. `open docker-compose.yml`

-	c. add `~/Google Drive/Rig building WG/DataFigures/BehaviourData_Weekly/Snapshot_DataJoint/:/Snapshot_DataJoint_shortcut` in to the `volumes:`
+	c. add `myFullPath:/DataJoint_Figures_shortcut` in to the `volumes:`, where `myFullPath` could for example be `~/Google Drive/Rig building WG/DataFigures/BehaviourData_Weekly/Snapshot_DataJoint/`

 	d. close the file

-	e. `docker-compose up -d`
+	e. `docker-compose up -d`.
+The first time, this will setup the Docker container which takes a bit of time.

-Then save the plots from Python into `/Snapshot_DataJoint_shortcut` inside the docker, then you’ll see that the plots are in the folder you want.
+Then save the plots from Python into `/DataJoint_Figures_shortcut` inside the docker, then you’ll see that the plots are in the folder you want.

 ## To run your own Python scripts ##